 In January 1957, the A55 Cambridge was introduced to replace the A50 model.
 It used the same 1.5 LB-Series engine as its predecessor at 4250 rpm was now available.

-The yardstick of Austin’s tremendous popularity during the Fifties was that 154,000 of the A 55 Cambridge were produced in the two years that the car was in production, till it was discontinued to the replaced by the eagerly awaited Pininfarina-designed A55 Cambridge in 1959.
+The yardstick of Austin’s tremendous popularity during the Fifties was that 154,000 of the A 55 Cambridge were produced in the two years that the model was in production, till it was discontinued to the replaced by the eagerly awaited Pininfarina-designed A55 Cambridge in 1959.

 Despite the saloon version being eased out of production, Austin continued to produce both the van and pick-up versions until 1973. with these offshoots remaining steadily in demand until they were finally withdrawn.